 Skip to Main Content

 Source: Forest Insect & Disease Leaflet 2.
-[Portland, OR:] U.S. Dept. of Agriculture, Forest Service, Pacific Northwest Region State & Private Forestry
+[Portland, OR:] U.S. Dept. of Agriculture, Forest Service, Pacific Northwest Region State & Private Forestry.
+Revised May 2009.

 Publication Series: Forest Insect and Disease Leaflet (FIDL)

 DescriptionThe mountain pine beetle, Dendroctonus ponderosae Hopkins, is a member of a group of beetles known as bark beetles: Except when adults emerge and attack new trees, the mountain pine beetle completes its life cycle under the bark.
 The beetle attacks and kills lodgepole, ponderosa, sugar, and western white pines.
 Outbreaks frequently develop in lodgepole pine stands that contain well-distributed, large-diameter trees or in dense stands of pole-sized ponderosa pine.
 When out-breaks are extensive, millions of trees may be killed each year.
 Periodic losses of high-value, mature sugar and western white pines are less wide-spread but also serious.

 - You may send email to firstname.lastname@example.org to request a hard copy of this publication.

 - (Please specify exactly which publication you are requesting and your mailing address.)

 - We recommend that you also print this page and attach it to the printout of the article, to retain the full citation information.